 Technological Innovation Platforms (TIPs) work to quickly integrate technologies that have reached industrial maturity into exploration and production projects

 Contributing to a cleaner energy future

 Preparing for the future and becoming the responsible energy major also means being able to rethink the way we do things so that we can reduce our environmental impact.
 We take steps to ensure continuous improvement and have fully integrated the Sustainable Development scenario put forward by the International Energy Agency (IEA) into our strategy to reduce our greenhouse gas emissions and enhance our energy efficiency.

 For greenhouse gases, our efforts have resulted in a tangible commitment to reducing routine flaring at our oil and gas facilities.
 We were the first company to join the World Bank's "Zero Routine Flaring by 2030" initiative and have set ourselves a medium-term objective to reduce flaring by 80% between now and 2020 on the sites where we operate.

 We are always striving to optimize energy efficiency in our facilities for increased production using less energy.
-In early 2016, the Group set itself the target of improving its energy efficiency by an average of 1% per year for the 2010-2020 period.
+In early 2016, the Company set itself the target of improving its energy efficiency by an average of 1% per year for the 2010-2020 period.
 We have seen progress of nearly 9% since 2010.
 Innovative projects such as DIESTA air cooling technology, which improves both the environmental and cost performance of LNG facilities, are an important part of this.